mthorning/matt-thorning.dev/src/pages/2019-05-11-updating-state/index.md

 tags: ['javascript', 'react', 'frontend']
 ---

 Very often when writing an application in React you will need to update some state from a child component.
 With components written as ES6 classes, the usual method was to pass a function down to the children as a prop bound to the context of the parent.
 React's new useState hook has made things simpler; in fact, I haven't written a class since hooks were released so I no longer need to bind functions to the context of the parent component which holds the state.
-Passing the setState function returned by the useState hookk down to the children is still error-prone though, there is a another way which I would like to show you now.
+Passing the setState function returned by the useState hook down to the children is still error-prone though, there is a another way which I would like to show you now.

 ## Prop drilling